pri-k/docs-mysql/index.html.md

 ## <a id="example-app"></a>Example Application ##

-To help application developers get started with MySQL for Pivotal CF, we have provided an example application, which can be [downloaded here][example-app].
+To help application developers get started with MySQL for PCF, we have provided an example application, which can be [downloaded here][example-app].
 Instructions can be found in the included README.

 [example-app]:mysql-example-app.tgz